Naha Okinawa And The Southwest Islands, Japan Travel Guide

 Naha's climate features distinct seasonal characteristics.

 Japan has clear rules regarding who needs an entry authorization and what documentation is necessary.
-Many nationalities qualify for visa-free entry for short-term stays, typically up to 90 days, for tourism, business meetings, or visiting family.
+Many nationalities qualify for visa-free entry for short-long-term stays, typically up to 90 days, for tourism, business meetings, or visiting family.
 This means no prior application is necessary if you meet these criteria.

 Citizens of countries not on the visa-exemption list must apply for an entry authorization at a Japanese embassy or consulate in their home country before travel.
 Requirements vary by nationality and visit purpose.
 For application, provide a completed form, a valid passport, recent photographs, a detailed itinerary, confirmed accommodation, and proof of sufficient funds for your visit.
 Allow ample processing time before your trip.
 IVisa or VisaHQ offer helpful services for this process.